finos/common-domain-model/documentation/source/product-model.rst

    condition ValueExists:
      value exists or datedValue exists

 The price and quantity concepts for financial instruments are both modelled as extensions of the ``MeasureSchedule`` data type, as detailed below.
-This means that by default, price and quantity are considered as schedules although they can also represent a single value when the ``step`` attribute is omitted.
+This means that by default, price and quantity are considered as schedules although they can also represent a single value when the ``datedValue`` attribute is omitted.

 Price
 """""